ckerr/blog-hugo/content/post/transmission-web-client-tests-pt-1.md

 if `npm test` passes now, it means we have:

   1. npm running
-  2. npm finding Mocha and invoking it
+  2. npm found and invoked Mocha
-  3. Mocha loading the Chai syntax, the Sinon mock tools, and jsdom
+  3. Mocha found and loaded Chai, Sinon, and jsdom
-  4. Mocha finding our local assets, e.g. formatter.js, and loading them
+  4. Mocha found and loaded e.g. formatter.js
-  5. Loaded part of Formatter's outside world, e.g. jQuery's '$' global variable
+  5. Our test loaded part of Formatter's outside world, e.g. jQuery's '$' global variable
-  6. Faked part of Formatter's outside world, e.g. the Transmission global variable
+  6. Our test faked part of Formatter's outside world, e.g. the Transmission global variable

 What happens if we run it?